IfunanyaO/qloo-backend-AI/README.md

 # 1. Create and switch to the new branch

-git checkout -b llm-ai-trip
+git checkout -b LLM-userhistory

 # 2. Now you're on qloo-pipeline branch.
 Just add and commit your changes:

 git add .
-git commit -m "LLM codes to generate trip"
+git commit -m "LLM codes with user history and data formatting"

 # 3. Push the branch to remote

-git push origin llm-ai-trip
+git push origin LLM-userhistory

 # 4. Switch back to the main branch